Frequently Asked Questions

 What conservation/charities do you support?

-We support Friends to Cuba with 10% of all our apparel and print sales going to this charity.
+We support Together for Cuba with 5% of our proceeds going to this charity.
 We also provide medicine and hygiene products as additional support.

 What kind of people travel with Simply Cuba Tours?

 Depends on the tour you have selected.